Dr David Michael Berube

 - a project involving the development of a on-line version of the an expert solicitation model.

-Berube has completing work on a NSF CCE-STEM grant ($350K over 2 years) as a CoPI to integrated ethics into engineering education.
+Berube has completed work on a NSF CCE-STEM grant ($350K over 2 years) as a CoPI to integrated ethics into engineering education.

 Berube is continuing work on a NSF NNCI grant ($5.5 m over 5 years) as a CoPI, member of the Executive Committee, and Director of Societal and Educational Implications of Nanotechnology for the Research Triangle Nanotechnology Network.